Jewishness and the Trinity

-In a recent question-and-answer article, Rabbi Stanley Greenberg of Temple Sinai in Philadelphia wrote:
+In a question-and-answer article, Rabbi Stanley Greenberg of Temple Sinai in Philadelphia once wrote:

 Whether Christians are accused of being polytheists or tritheists or whether it is admitted that the Christian concept of the Tri-unity is a form of monotheism, one element always appears: one cannot believe in the Trinity and be Jewish.
 Even if what Christians believe is monotheistic, it still does not seem to be monotheistic enough to qualify as true Jewishness.
 Rabbi Greenberg’s article tends to reflect that thinking.